77Vincent/toggling/README.md

 ### Configurations
 ##### trigger: String
-* Multiple elements will be returned if found.
+* Multiple elements will be returned if found, it's fine if no element is found.

 ##### target: String
-* Only one single element will be returned if found.
+* Only one single element will be returned if found, it's fine if no element is found.
-* Target will be first looked for elements that either are adjacent or descendant to the trigger elements.
+* Will be first looked for elements that either are adjacent or descendant to the trigger element.
 * Target could also be declared in trigger element in markup:

 ```html
 <div data-toggling="this-is-target-selector">This is trigger element</div>
 ```

+##### excluded: String
+* Elements that will be excluded from triggering the event
+* Will be only looked for elements that either are adjacent or descendant to the trigger element.

 ##### handler: Function
 * There are 2 default passed arrguments to be accessed: tar, tri